 Assisted living facilities are an option for seniors who generally lead active, independent lives, but also require some help.
 Residents’ needs commonly consist of support for activities of daily living (ADL) and moderate medical care.
 The average monthly cost of such accommodations is considerable, ranging anywhere from $3,000 to $6,000 (depending on amenities and location).

-Most adults have a retirement plan or some sort of personal savings.
+Many adults have a retirement plan or some sort of personal savings.
 But, things happen.
 Circumstances change.
 And, unexpected expenses can throw a wrench into your plans.
-If assisted living is an option you’re considering, start your research here with these five financial tips.
+If assisted living is an option you’re considering, start your research here with these five tips.

 1. Understand how assisted living is charged.